 Preparing for a Career in Engineering Psychology with a Master’s Degree

 This unique subset of psychology studies how people interact with machines.
-Or, more specifically, how the design of machines, devices, and systems can improve individual performance and safety.
+Or, more specifically, how the design of machines, devices and systems can improve individual performance and safety.

-As an engineering psychological associate, you will strive to make interactions between people and machines less complicated, less stressful, safer, and just easier.
+As an engineering psychological associate, you will strive to make interactions between people and machines less complicated, less stressful, safer and easier.
 Thanks to engineering psychology, everything from medical equipment to consumer electronic devices like smart phones are made safer and more user-friendly.
 For example, engineering psychology may make it easier for a medical professional to use hospital equipment, thereby saving more lives.
 Or it may make aviation equipment easier to operate, thereby preventing accidents.

-Manufacturers use master’s prepared engineering psychological assistants to better design and develop machines, services, and devices.
+Manufacturers use master’s prepared engineering psychological assistants to better design and develop machines, services and devices.
 Their expertise in human behavior allows them to recommend changes that will ultimately improve human interactions with systems and equipment, whether used by employees or consumers.

 Master’s Prepared Practitioners in Environmental Psychology

-Environmental psychology explores the dynamic between individuals and their environment, with the concept of the environment including both natural and manmade environments, as well as social, cultural, and even informational or virtual environments.
+Environmental psychology explores the dynamic between individuals and their environment, with the concept of the environment including both natural and manmade environments, as well as social, cultural and even informational or virtual environments.

-As an environmental psychological associate, you’ll likely work with practitioners in other fields like sociology, anthropology, biology, and ecology, among others.
+As an environmental psychological associate, you’ll likely work with practitioners in other fields like sociology, anthropology, biology and ecology, among others.